CDRH/datura/projects/oscys/schema.md

 ### Dublin Core Metadata Elements.

-I’ve included a couple of extra elements here as they make sense to support the DC elements.
+I've included a couple of extra elements here as they make sense to support the DC elements.
 DC Elements described here: http://dublincore.org/documents/dcmi-terms/

 * **title**
 * **titleSort** (a,an,the removed/moved to the end)
 * **creator** (a singular field for the creator, used for sorting.
-If there are multiple creators, they will be alphabetized  i.e. “Boggs, Jeremy; Earhart, Amy; Graham, Wayne”
+If there are multiple creators, they will be alphabetized  i.e. "Boggs, Jeremy; Earhart, Amy; Graham, Wayne"
 * **creators** (multivalued field containing the names from above - <field>Boggs, Jeremy</field>, <field>Earhart, Amy</field>, <field>Graham, Wayne</field>)
-* **subject** (generally won’t be used because it’s covered by topics below, but may use this for controlled vocab subject)
+* **subject** (generally won't be used because it's covered by topics below, but may use this for controlled vocab subject)
 * **subjects** (multivalued version of above)
 * **description** (a short description of the resource, often what will be shown in search results/aggregation pages)
 * **publisher** (generally for books.
 The CDRH is the known publisher of the electronic versions, and we may want to find a way to distinguish that from the original publisher)